 ‘The 100-degree L.A. heat in October had me envying the crispy coolness of colors bursting from the east coast’s dying leaves.
 Craving nothing more than the feel of leather, fur, and toasty fires, a familiarity with NYC certainly could breed complacence; an unfamiliarity with L.A. could just as easily feed loss.

 L.A. propels you to drown in your own channel for beauty.
 Void of external validation, exquisite Mediterranean landscapes, fruit and recipes breath into and through you.
 Meanwhile, NYC sparkles electrolytes into your careers, fears and discovery.
-Electrified by contact with so much and too many—L.A worries mostly go unremembered at sunset.’
+Electrified by contact with so much and too many in NYC—one’s worries in L.A. sink away by sunset.’

 These two operative exploits of the human drive—immediately mysterious, yet gratifying—NYC vs. LA— have editors time and time again confronting a deep-rooted rivalry, far surpassing any in the metropolitan US: The heart of one beats finance, consumer-capitalism, while the other palpitates nature and stardom.
 NYC’s sublimity rests on its vertically engineered skyscrapers, densely packed onto an incredibly afloat island.
 LA’s lies amid its dramatic landscapes, whose valleys, hills and waves diffuse the horrors of sinking or collapse.
 NYC’s five boroughs rise over 304.8 square miles, while LA’s 16 regions extend over 4,084 square miles.